furudbat/raylib-next-gamejam/README.md

 2. press GO when ready
 3. move Character
 4. reach door without falling into the void
-   1. press RESET for going back to connecting Nodes
+   1. press RESET to reconnect Nodes

 _You can't connect Nodes while moving your character_